func0der/WakaTimeExtension/README.md

 ## Usage

+To use the script you need to be on a project detail page.
+Those are reachable from the dashboard homepage under **Projects**.
+Their urls should look like this: `https://wakatime.com/project/PROJECT_NAME`.

 Currently there is no real support for external applications like GreaseMonkey (Firefox) or TamperMonkey (Chrome), but it should be no problem to just paste the script in **script.js** into a new user script and use it as is.